ELISH0014/Smokers-Health-Analysis/README.md

 The analysis shows that smoking increases heart rate and worsens cholesterol-related risk, especially in individuals with existing cholesterol abnormalities.

-Smoking is therefore a major modifiable risk factor for cardiovascular disease.
-Smoking is therefore a major modifiable risk factor for cardiovascular disease.
+Smoking is a major modifiable risk factor for cardiovascular disease.

----